Some remarks on invariants: The ring of invariants

 In many simple situations, the answer is straightforward.
 If $\lambda=\theta$, the highest weight, $S^\fg=U(\fg)^\fg$ is the ring of polynomial invariants inside the universal enveloping algebra of $\fg$, generated by elementary Casimir invariants, the number of which equals the rank of $\fg$.
 The invariants are found by the Harish-Chandra homomorphism.
 This ring is freely generated.
 Is this statement true in general? \Ie, is $S^\fg$, generated by a number of monomials, free of relations?
 Most physicists would probably spontaneously guess an answer in the positive, by some kind of intuition.
 However, as is a well known fact in invariant theory, the generic answer is that $S^\fg$ is {\it not} freely generated.
 A criterion helping to decide the answer is given in Section \ref{WhenFreeSection}.

 It has been shown that all rings of the type we are discussing are Gorenstein\footnote{This and other ring-theoretic concepts can be skipped by readers who are not interested in them; note however the implications explained in Section \ref{PartitionSection}.
-Gorenstein is for rings what Calabi--Yau is for manifolds; the spaces of invariants are in fact (non-compact) Calabi-Yau varieties.} \cite{HOCHSTER1974115}.
+Gorenstein is for rings what Calabi--Yau is for manifolds; the spaces of invariants are in fact (non-compact) Calabi-Yau varieties.} \cite{HOCHSTER1974115,Khinich_1978}.
 This can be of concrete help in characterising the ring, see Section \ref{PartitionSection}, and examples.
 It also guarantees (through ``Gorenstein $\Rightarrow$ Cohen-Macaulay'') that the following concepts are well defined.
+We refer the reader to the book \cite{Passman:1991} for an introduction to the concepts of ring theory.

 Consider a generic object $X\in V$, \ie, $X$ is in a generic $G$-orbit.
 Let its stability group be $H$, with Lie algebra $\fh$.
 We can now calculate the dimension $d$ of the space of invariants (the closure of the space of generic $G$-orbits) as $d=\dim V-\dim\fg+\dim\fh$.
 This dimension should match the (Krull) dimension of the ring $S^\fg$, the ring being seen as the coordinate ring of the space of invariants.
 Thus,